Refusing a Blood Test for DUI

 This raises the questions, “Is it illegal to refuse to take a blood test?”

 Technically, it is not illegal to refuse a blood test after a DUI arrest because it does not bring any criminal consequences.
 However, it will trigger immediate administrative consequences that are arguably worse.
 The first time you refuse to take a mandatory chemical test, such as a blood test, the California Department of Motor Vehicles (DMV) will suspend your driver’s license for one year.
 Subsequent refusals, or refusing while you have a history of DUIs on your driving record, will extend the automatic suspension to two or three years.

 In the end, even though it is not strictly illegal to refuse a blood test, it is not advised you do so.
-A DUI defense attorney will typically suggest you adhere to the mandatory test and challenge the results, rather than refusing.
+A attorney will typically suggest you adhere to the mandatory test and challenge the results, rather than refusing.